fbpx

 What is Bogolan?

 Bogolan is a traditional handying and textile printing technic, made of mud.
 Bogolan exists since the Bambara empire era and is very popular in West Africa especially in Mali where it is still widely used.
 Being a specific process, the craftsmen usually use thick cloths of cotton or other natural fabric.
 The patterns have a meaning and symbolize a mind set or lifestyle; bogolan attire has been used for celebrating significant events in communities.
+Over the years, many renowned designers have been inspired and /or using bogolan, exposing this ancient craft on the international creative scene.

 The project of building a brand that celebrates and democratizes Africa was born in the mid 2000’s.
 In 2017, we’ve visited a women’s cooperative in Segou, a small town two hours away from Bamako.
 We had the opportunity to observe the different steps of the making of traditional bogolan, and how these women made sure to maintain the whole process as eco friendly as possible.
 The idea of SEKBI started to mature further: reinterpreting these prints in a modern and contemporary way for a global audience not necessarily familiar with bogolan, but keen to embrace a part of our African Heritage and culture.